 There is an obesity epidemic in today’s society and this has contributed to HGH deficiency in some people.
-High amount of fat in the body, especially in the belly, is believed to interfere with growth hormone production.
-Research has shown that HGH levels rise in people after losing significant amount of body fat, which is believed to be capable of raising insulin levels.
+A high amount of fat in the body, especially in the belly, is believed to interfere with growth hormone production.
+Research has shown that HGH levels rise in people after losing a significant amount of body fat, which is believed to be capable of raising insulin levels.

 Avoid eating close to bedtime

-You stand better chance of improving your HGH levels naturally if you can avoid eating near the time you usually go to bed.
-It is advised to avoid food, especially those with high carb or protein content, from about two hours before bedtime.
+You stand a better chance of improving your HGH levels naturally if you can avoid eating near the time you usually go to bed.
+It is advised to avoid food, especially those with high carb or protein content, about two hours before bedtime.
 Eating close to bedtime can cause your insulin levels to rise thereby interfering with growth hormone production.
-This is especially worrisome given the polypeptide is mostly produced when you are in deep sleep.
+This is especially worrisome given that somatotropin is mostly produced when you are in deep sleep.

 Exercise has long been known to offer superb benefits to the body.
 It is able to produce some of these benefits through its influence on growth hormone production.
 Exercising at high intensity with minimal periods of rest considerably ramps up the level of HGH in your body.
-This is connected to increase in lactic acid.
-The most benefits are obtained when this type of exercises is done long-term.
-HIIT, weight lifting and repeated sprints are some of the workouts that work.
+This is connected to an increase in lactic acid.
+Most benefits are obtained when this type of exercise is done long-term.
+HIIT, weightlifting, and repeated sprints are some of the workouts that work best.

-Fasting can do wonders in boosting your growth hormone level.
-That might sound counterintuitive considering food is necessary for growth.
-However, there is good research to show that you can actually benefit.
+Intermittent fasting can do wonders in boosting your growth hormone level.
+That might sound counter-intuitive considering food is necessary for growth.
+However, there is good research to show that you can actually benefit from fasting.
 It was observed in a University of Virginia study that HGH levels rose a jaw-dropping 2000% from baseline levels after 24 hours of fasting.
-But the idea of fasting that long might sound scary – you don’t have to do that.
-You could fast for 16 hours in a day or eat just about 600 calories on each of two preferred days every week.
-Fasting cause insulin and body fat levels to dip – this is quite beneficial for boosting growth hormone production.
+But the idea of fasting that long might sound scary – so you don’t have to do that.
+You could just fast for 16 hours a day or eat about 600 calories on each of two preferred days every week.
+Fasting causes insulin and body fat levels to dip – this is quite beneficial for boosting growth hormone production.

 Do a liver detox

-One of the things you can do to improve natural production of growth hormone is to detoxify your liver.
+One of the things you can do to improve the natural production of growth hormone is to detoxify your liver.
 Why is this important?
-When hGH is secreted by the pituitary gland in the head, it travels to the liver where it stimulates production of IGF-1, through which the hormone performs a good number of its functions.
-The liver will not be able to efficiently produce IGF-1, unless it is functioning properly.
+When HGH is secreted by the pituitary gland, it travels to the liver where it stimulates the production of IGF-1, through which the hormone performs a good number of its functions.
+The liver will not be able to efficiently produce IGF-1 unless it is functioning properly.
 Detoxification helps to clear out everything that is capable of inhibiting the organ’s functions.

 With so many things to worry about in modern society, you might find that you do not sleep very well most nights.
 This can harm HGH production.
-The most growth hormone is produced when you are in deep sleep.
+Growth hormone is mostly produced when you are in a deep sleep.
 But that may be inhibited if you wake every few minutes after going to bed.
 You can enhance the quality of your sleep by taking certain steps, such as reading in the evening, avoiding blue light before going to bed, using a melatonin supplement, or sleeping in a dark room.

 Use vitamins C and D

-Vitamins C and D contribute in one way or the other to boosting HGH levels.
+Vitamins C and D are known to contribute in certain ways to boost HGH levels.
 Low levels of growth hormone have been observed in individuals with low vitamin C and D levels.
 This suggests raising the amount in the body may help with HGH production.
 Italian researchers at the University of Genova found that vitamin D has a hand in several vital processes that can boost HGH levels.

-There are numerous products out there with natural ingredients that have been shown in numerous studies to help promote production of growth hormone by the pituitary gland.
-Those ones containing one or several of the following can be hugely beneficial:
+There are numerous HGH supplements out there with natural ingredients that have been shown in numerous studies to help promote the production of HGH by the pituitary gland.
+Those ones containing one or several of the following ingredients can be hugely beneficial:

 - Gamma-Aminobutyric acid (GABA)

-Laugh.
-You never know how much that can help in raising your HGH level.
+Laugh!
+You probably didn’t know that simply laughing can help you raise your HGH levels.
 But laughter has been shown to be useful for boosting the amount of growth hormone in the body.
-It was found in a 1989 study that men experienced a massive 87 percent surge in HGH levels after watching a comedy video for an hour!
-A 27 percent rise in the amount of endorphins was also observed in the Loma Linda University study.
+It was found in a 1989 study that men experienced a massive 87 percent surge in HGH levels after watching a comedy video for an hour.
+A 27 percent rise in the number of endorphins was also observed in the Loma Linda University study.

-The temptation may be there to try growth hormone of rDNA origin (somatropin).
+There may be some temptation to try a growth hormone of rDNA origin (somatropin).
 This is identical to the substance naturally produced in the body, thus raising the likelihood of getting whatever benefits you desire faster.
 Many professional bodybuilders and celebrities are believed to be using somatropin injections for bodybuilding and fighting aging.
 In the United States, you stand at risk of fines and possible imprisonment if caught with synthetic growth hormone, unless you have a reliable prescription from a doctor.
 You must have been medically diagnosed to have low levels to be considered a candidate for these injections.
-We are not even talking of how exorbitant the costs of these injections are.
+We are not even talking about how exorbitant the costs of these injections are.

-The strict regulation of the distribution of synthetic growth hormone means you may have to get your supply from the black market, unless you are diagnosed with serious deficiency that could adversely impact on your health.
-There is no guarantee on the quality of any product you will be getting in such a situation.
+The strict regulation of the distribution of synthetic growth hormone means you may have to get your supply from the black market unless you have been diagnosed with a serious deficiency that could adversely impact your health.
+There is no guarantee of the quality of the product you will be getting from such a purchase.
 The product you buy may have little or no growth hormone.
 Worse still, it might contain substances that can be harmful to your health.

-In addition to the above, somatropin injections can give rise to some unpleasant side effects in some situations, such as when used in excessive amounts.
-The possible ones include:
+In addition to the above, somatropin injections can give rise to some unpleasant side effects in some situations, especially when used in excessive amounts.
+Some of the possible side effects include: